 3. Safety Requirements (must be met during enforcement).

 4. Training at the Maine Criminal Justice Academy.
 (Officers that participate in grant-funded enforcement will need to be trained.)

 5. Agency's ability to demonstrate past involvement with ATV enforcement and complaint response.
-(Please include a brief summary of data and activity with the application.)

 There are three (3) different types of grants: